-Once you have decided that you would like to study on the course, Leadership and Management Skills for the Workplace (BA), you will need to apply by submitting an application directly to the University.
+Once you have decided that you would like to study this programme, you will need to apply by submitting an application directly to the University.

 What you will learn

-The Leadership and Management Skills for the Workplace (BA) is designed both for progression from the Level 4 Certificate of Higher Education Skills for the Workplace and for credit transfer from other business related programmes.
+The Leadership and Management Skills for the Workplace (BA) (Hons) is designed both for progression from the Level 4 Certificate of Higher Education Skills for the Workplace and for credit transfer from other business-related programmes.

-Successful completion of studies on the Skills for the Workplace (CertHE) may allow will allow learners to enter directly into Level 5 of this degree programme which follows a similar pattern of flexible delivery as the Certificate, being delivered with discrete modules, studied consecutively, with face-to-face tuition at a convenient community location.
+Successful completion of studies on the Skills for the Workplace (CertHE) will allow learners to enter directly into Level 5 of this degree programme.
+Flexible delivery with discrete modules studied consecutively with face-to-face learning at a convenient community location.

-The curriculum content of the Leadership and Management Skills for the Workplace (BA Hons) has been carefully developed to provide a series of discrete 20 credit modules.
-Each module focuses on a key generic aspect of management and leadership capable of being contextualized to specific workplace experiences.
+The curriculum content of the Leadership and Management Skills for the Workplace (BA) (Hons) has been carefully developed to provide a series of discrete 20 credit modules.
+Each module focuses on a key generic aspect of leadership and management capable of being contextualized to specific workplace experiences.

-In general terms Level 5 study focuses upon areas relating to business and management i.e.
+In general terms, Level 5 study focuses upon areas relating to business and management.

 - Developing Workplace Critical Thinking

 - Develop a critical approach to workplace thinking based on established theoretical models.